The Hebrew (Modern) Program is taught by the Department of Hebrew, Biblical and Jewish Studies within the School of Languages and Cultures (SLC).

 As you progress in your usage and knowledge of Modern Hebrew and move into the senior units of study, your oral communication skills continue to be fostered, and you have further opportunities to engage in a variety of genres and text types from higher registers of the language.

 In senior-intermediate units of study (2000 level) you further develop your language skills and engage in a wider range of text types.
-These are equivalent to level A and B of Modern Hebrew instruction at the Hebrew University.
+Units HBRW2603 and HBRW2604 are equivalent to levels A / B of Modern Hebrew instruction at the Hebrew University.

-Senior-advanced (3000 level) units of study you progressively engage with higher registers of the language and read and analyse short stories (requiring an assignment component of 350 words in Modern Hebrew), and you begin to engage with non-modified Modern Hebrew text types.
-These are equivalent to the level C at the Hebrew University.
-In HBRW3612, HBRW3613 and HBRW3614, HBRW3615 (equivalent, respectively, to level D and E at the Hebrew University), you extend the level and repertoire of your oral presentations, which now include a component of individual research (in Modern Hebrew); the range and variety of non-modified texts you are exposed to, is extended; and the written analysis of literature is extended to 500, and 750 words respectively.
+In senior-advanced (3000 level) units of study you progressively engage with higher registers of the language and read and analyse short stories (requiring an assignment component in Modern Hebrew), and you begin to engage with non-modified Modern Hebrew text types.
+Units HBRW3610 and HBRW3611 are equivalent to the level C at the Hebrew University.
+In HBRW3612, HBRW3613 (equivalent to levels D / E at the Hebrew University), you extend the level and repertoire of your oral presentations, which now include a component of individual research (in Modern Hebrew); the range and variety of non-modified texts you are exposed to is extended; and the written analysis of literature is extended to 1000 words.

 Whichever sequence you follow, you enjoy a progressive increase of usage and knowledge of Modern Hebrew, as well as (linguistic) knowledge about Modern Hebrew.
 Furthermore, you are introduced to a widening corpus of written and literary texts.

-To qualify for honours, you need to have successfully completed 48 senior credit points at Credit average or above including 36 senior credit points from amongst HBRW2603 - HBRW3615.
-An example of a common combination of units for honours is made up of HBRW2605 - HBRW3613.
+To qualify for honours, you need to have successfully completed the major with an average of 70 percent or above including 36 senior credit points from HBRW2603 - HBRW3613.
+An example of a common combination of units for honours is made up of HBRW2603 - HBRW3613.
 An honours year affords you an even broader exposure to Modern Hebrew which involves a high level usage of the language as well as a deeper understanding and knowledge of its linguistic features.
 Honours culminates with the completion of a research thesis on a topic of your choice, which you can write in either English or Hebrew.

 Program website: sydney.edu.au/arts/hebrew_biblical_jewish_studies